Intel antitrust decision sent for review by Europe’s top court

 Both Google and Qualcomm deny they have engaged in anti-competitive behavior in Europe.

-Today’s ECJ ruling could mean dominant companies feel they have more flexibility in offering rebates to high-volume buyers, suggested Komninos — adding that that could ultimately lead to cheaper priced products for consumers.Featured Image: Bryce Durbin/TechCrunch
+Today’s ECJ ruling could mean dominant companies feel they have more flexibility in offering rebates to high-volume buyers, suggested Komninos — adding that it could ultimately lead to cheaper priced products for consumers.Featured Image: Bryce Durbin/TechCrunch

 0